-Jonglers and musicians animate the plazza in front of Centre Pompidou.
+Jonglers and musicians animate the large lazza in front of Centre Pompidou.
 The whole district is very lively.
 You will find bars and music on rue des Lombards (Paris map) very close to Centre Pompidou.
+The large Les Halles Shopping Mall is 5' walking from Centre Pompidou.

 On the top floor of Centre Pompidou, the expensive Georges restaurant has a great Paris view.
 It is possible to enjoy the view of the city from the escalator and top floor platform.

 Centre Pompidou is the most spectacular 20th century building in Paris.
-It was designed in 1977 by architects Renzo Piano and Richard Rodgers to make art and culture accessible to everyone.
+It was designed in 1977 by architects Renzo Piano from Italy and Richard Rodgers from the UK to make art and culture accessible to everyone.

-Its factory style architecture contrasts with the surrounding houses (pictures) of Paris' oldest district between Notre-Dame Cathedral and Louvre Museum.
+Its factory style architecture contrasts with the surrounding houses (pictures) of Paris' oldest district between Notre Dame Cathedral, Louvre Museum and Le Marais.